 - Examining the economic viability and sustainability impacts of waste stream valorization.

-This workshop will include breakout sessions for stakeholders to provide input on the following topic areas:
+This workshop included breakout sessions for stakeholders to provide input on the following topic areas:

 - Feedstock Preprocessing